pip-services/pip-services-docs/content/en/python/elasticsearch/_index.md

 pip install pip-services3-elasticsearch
 ```

-Microservice components shall perform logging usual way using CompositeLogger component.
+Microservice components shall perform logging the usual way using the CompositeLogger component.
-The CompositeLogger will get ElasticSearchLogger from references and will redirect log messages
+The CompositeLogger will get ElasticSearchLogger from references and will redirect the log messages
 there among other destinations.

 ```python